MILD CLIMATE WINTER GARDEN TO-DO LISTTips to keep your garden looking good through winter

-Pre-order plants for spring: Spring planting time will be here soon, see what’s new from Proven Winners.
+Pre-order plants for spring: Spring planting time will be here soon.
 Pre-ordering your plants for home delivery is the perfect opportunity to try something new or find that favorite hydrangea that reminds you of your grandmother, but isn’t carried at your local garden center.
 So plan ahead, discover new plants or find old favorites, and be ready to drop them in the ground when they arrive at your doorstep.

 Maintain outdoor furniture: While you might still be spending some time outside, chances are it’s not as often.
 Now is the time to make needed repairs to outdoor upholstery or give furniture a fresh coat of paint.
 Protecting your furniture from the elements with furniture covers is often more important in warmer climates where furniture may already be damaged from hot summer sun.